sunlipeipei/Qiongrui-Liu-Lipeipei-Sun-project3/WriteUp.md

 - Given more time, what additional features, functional or design changes would you make?

 - What assumptions did you make while working on this assignment?
+When a user clicks on a status update, they will be redirected to a page that contains all the details about that user.
+Our assumption is when click on the user name under the status update.

 - How long did this assignment take to complete?